gaikwadsanjeevv/gaikwadsanjeevv/README.md

 👋 Hi, I’m Sanjeev Gaikwad | Portfolio: [https://gaikwadsanjeevv.github.io]
-🚀 Aspiring Data Scientist | 🧠 Machine Learning Engineer | ☁️ Big Data & Cloud Enthusiast
-🔹 Building intelligent machine learning models with scikit-learn, TensorFlow, Keras, and XGBoost 🤖📚 🔹 Data preprocessing, feature engineering, and statistical analysis using Pandas, NumPy, Seaborn, and Matplotlib 📊🧮
-🔹 Designing scalable data pipelines with Apache Spark (PySpark), Kafka, and Airflow for batch and streaming workflows 🔄🔥
-🔹 Cloud-native model deployment using AWS (Lambda, S3, EC2), GCP (BigQuery, Cloud Run, Pub/Sub) ☁️🚀
-🔹 Developing REST APIs for machine learning inference using Flask and FastAPI 🚪🔗
-🔹 Managing large-scale data storage and querying with PostgreSQL 🐘, BigQuery 🗃️, and MongoDB 🍃
-🔹 Automating ETL workflows and model retraining pipelines with Airflow and serverless architecture ⚙️📈
-🔹 Practicing MLOps with Docker, Kubernetes (GKE basics), and GitHub Actions for seamless deployment and monitoring 🛠️🐳
+🚀 Full Stack Developer | ☁️ Cloud-Native Architect | 🔄 Event-Driven Systems Enthusiast
+🔹 Building scalable backend services using Java (8–17), Spring Boot, and Microservices architecture ☕🧩 🔹 Frontend development with React.js and TypeScript for modern, responsive UIs ⚛️💡 🔹 Real-time data pipelines and messaging with Kafka and RabbitMQ for high-throughput systems 📬⚡ 🔹 Cloud deployment and DevOps with AWS (Lambda, EC2, S3), GCP (Cloud Run, BigQuery), Docker, and Kubernetes ☁️🐳 🔹 API Security with OAuth2, JWT, and Spring Security 🔐🛡️ 🔹 Optimizing performance with PostgreSQL, MongoDB, Redis, and caching strategies 🗃️🚀 🔹 Automating CI/CD pipelines with Jenkins, GitHub Actions, and Terraform for infrastructure as code 🔁⚙️ 🔹 Writing robust tests with JUnit and Mockito for high code reliability and quality assurance ✅🧪

+💼 Currently working at EnCiv, transforming monoliths into event-driven microservices with GraphQL, Axon, and Kafka.
-💞️ I’m looking to collaborate on Full-Time Opportunities focused on Machine Learning, Data Science, and Big Data Engineering at scale.
+💞️ I’m looking to collaborate on impactful full-time opportunities in backend engineering, cloud-native systems, or scalable product platforms.
 😄 Pronouns: He/Him

 - ⚡ Fun fact: ...
 -😄😄😄😄😄😄😄😄😄😄